tfaber/wetransfeR/README.md

 ## Usage

-Using this package you can use the `send_wetransfer()` function by referencing reference a path (where your files are stored), your api key, a name and (optional) description of the transfer and a preferred method of evaluation like:
+Using this package you can use the `send_wetransfer()` function and include a reference to the path where your files are stored, your api key, a name and (optional) description of the transfer:

 ```
 send_wetransfer("path/to/files","somekey","my_first_transfer","some nice files")